gioele/fixmetodonotes/README.md

 In the document write notes using

-    I believe that in the \FIXME{"next year" or "the future"?} the revolution will not be televised.
+    I believe that in the \FIXME{"next year" or "future"?} the revolution will not be televised.

 or